sachit393/Covid_cases_predictor/README.md

 <ul>

   <li>Clone the repository</li>
-  <li>Install pandas,numpy,matplotlib,statsmodels,beautiful soup and Django using pip</li>
+  <li>Install pandas,numpy,matplotlib,statsmodels,beautiful soup,bs4 and Django(and any other for which you encounter an error :) ) using pip</li>
   <li>CD into covidpredictor(Topmost) directory</li>
   <li>Run the command "python manage.py runserver" in the command line</li>
 </ul>

+<strong>Special Thanks to shabir-dhillon for scrapping the latest data using Beautiful Soup</strong>